Search

 (informal) To refrain from (doing something, using something etc.), to stop or cease (doing something).

-To remove, omit.
+To remove; to omit.

-To oust, to replace.
+To oust; to replace.

 (NZ) To separate (an animal) from the herd.